pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-actions.md

 If you don't want to use the Pulumi GitHub App, you can configure Pulumi's GitHub Actions to copy the output of the `pulumi` invocation on the Pull Request.
-This option doesn't have as rich an output display as the Pulumi GitHub App, as it simply copies the raw output of the Pulumi CLI.
+This option doesn't have as rich an output display as the Pulumi GitHub App, as it simply copies the raw output of the Pulumi Automation API.

 To allow your GitHub Action to leave Pull Request comments, you'll need to add `comment-on-pr` and `github-token` to the list of inputs